IBMStreams/streamsx.tutorial.teda/docs/1.0.2/Module-10/index.markdown

 # Concepts

-Imagine, you have the project requirement to split the CDRs according the record type into 2 tables:
+Imagine, you have the project requirement to split the CDRs according to the record type into two tables:

 * The table VOICE_CDR contains all records with cdrRecordType 1
 * The table SMS_CDR contains all other records

-For the CDR repository two database tables will be the final destinations.
+For the CDR repository, two database tables are the final destinations.
-The framework will not write directly into the database but generates output files which can be directly loaded into the database by a separate running DBLoader application.
+The ITE application does not write directly into the database but generates output files, which can be loaded into the database by a separate running [DbLoader](https://github.com/IBMStreams/samples/tree/master/DbLoader) application.
-So the output files have to have a format corresponding to the tables.
+So the output files need to have a format corresponding to the tables.
 These file formats are a CSV format with correct column type and order as defined in the database tables.
-The table format definitions are available in file production.ddl.
+The table format definitions are available in file [production.ddl](http://ibmstreams.github.io/streamsx.tutorial.teda/docs/1.0.2/Module-10/production.ddl).

 ## Customization Points